 10. Customer Engagement

-By understanding and applying these ten types of innovation, businesses can uncover opportunities to grow, adapt, and thrive in a competitive marketplace.
-While each type offers unique benefits, the most successful companies combine several types strategically to create lasting value.
+By understanding and applying the ten types of innovation, organizations can identify opportunities to grow, adapt, and compete more effectively.
+While each type delivers distinct benefits, companies that combine multiple innovation types strategically often achieve stronger and more sustainable results.

 How Innovation Management Software Can Support the Ten Types of Innovation